npm/registry-follower-tutorial/README.md

 like `[Object]`).

 Note: you'll have to `ctrl-C` out of your application every time you run it.
-It's still a neverending stream!
+It's still a never ending stream!
 In the next section we'll explain how to make it stop.

-## a neverending stream
+## a never ending stream

 As we mentioned in the previous section, our follower currently won't ever stop!
 Let's dive a little deeper into why that's the case: